Riley-Py/UWaterloo-Work/ECE 252/L07 - Networks Part 1.md

 	- ``*len`` - length of client socket
 	- Can pass NULL for both second and third parameters
 	- If no requests in the queue, server is blocked until request arrives; waits for connection
+- You can modularize the code so that it's less boilerplate

+#ece252
+#L07